IgorNatalino/FrontEnd-Mentor/QR Code - Finalizado/README.md

 ### Continued development

-For future projects introducing more Flex-box and Grid CSS into this type of webpages is something to look for, making it easier to create and a great couple of skills to learn.
+For future projects introducing more Flexbox and Grid CSS into this type of webpages is something to look for, making it easier to create and a great couple of skills to learn.

 ## Author